-I have reviewed so many of Anne Rockwell’s books that I had to do a search to find them all, and there are too many to include in one post.
-I haven’t adored everything she has written but every time I go to the library (any of the 3 nearby branches) I go straight to her section to see what’s in!
-I particularly love her holiday books and my son loves the transportation ones.
+I’ve reviewed so many of Anne Rockwell’s books that I had to do a search to find them all, and there are too many to include in one post.
+Haven’t adored everything she has written but every time I go to the library (any of the 3 nearby branches) I go straight to her section to see what’s in!
+However, I particularly love her holiday books and my son loves the transportation ones.

 Father’s Day I really liked this book, it is about a class full of students writing stories about their dads at school and ending with a party where they present the books to their fathers.
-What I enjoyed was the diversity of this book , it covered all different kinds of dads and children and all the things they most enjoy doing together.
-My son was rather attached to the dad and son playing soccer , and I had a mean craving for chocolate after reading the page with a dad and daughter making fudge!
+I enjoyed the diversity of this book.
+It covered all different kinds of dads and children and all the things they most enjoy doing together.
+My son was rather attached to the dad and son playing soccer.
+And I had a mean craving for chocolate after reading the page with a dad and daughter making fudge!
 A wonderful activity after reading this book would be to write your own story!

 Good Morning, Digger is not going to be put onto my must buy list.
 It just seemed flat and boring.
 The story follows a vacant lot and the digger that comes it to start construction on what will transform into a community center.
-There really weren’t any characters and the text seemed unenthusiastic, there was nothing to latch on to and make a real connection with.
+There really weren’t any characters and the text seemed unenthusiastic.
+There was nothing to latch on to and make a real connection with.
 To make matters worse I think I have to pay a late fee at my library on this one.
 Edited for 2010 – we recently read this book at the library and my son as I predicted loves it.
-I still stand by my review , and as much as I adore this author I am not a huge fan of this book.
+I still stand by my review though.
+And as much as I adore this author I am not a huge fan of this book.

 Whoo!
 Whoo!
 Goes the Train was another book I had to renew over and over at the library because my son refused to return it!
-When we went on vacation this year my son took his very first train ride just like Allan in this book and like Allan was excited and took every moment in!
-I like that this book captures the excitement of a little boy who is obsessed with trains but the end leaves readers hanging and had me wondering if there was a page missing in my copy!
-Still the illustrations are vibrant and my son loved this book.
+When we went on vacation this year my son took his very first train ride just like Allan in this book.
+And like Allan, he was excited and took every moment in!
+I like that this book captures the excitement of a little boy who is obsessed with trains.
+But the ending leaves readers hanging and had me wondering if there was a page missing in my copy!
+Still, the illustrations are vibrant and my son loved this book.